People like to feel like they are part of the norm.

-When people in relationships want to do the same as others in relationships, they are trying to aspire to what they believe normal society expects of them.
+When people in relationships want to do the same as others in relationships, they are aspiring to what they believe normal society expects of them.

-Also, people tend to crave what they don’t have and find safety in that.
+Furthermore, people crave what they don’t have and find safety in that.

-If a person in a relationship notices that there is something different with another person’s relationship, they may think that they need to do the same in order to get what that other relationship has.
+When a person in a relationship observes something different in another person’s relationship that appears to work, they think they need to do the same to achieve the same outcome.

 Let me elaborate.

 When you are in a relationship and learn that something specific your friend and his girlfriend do in their relationship, such as frequently going to the beach, makes them happy, you look at your own relationship and crave the same.

 You crave the same, believing that you and your partner are primed to experience the same happiness by copying what they do.

 Having been exposed to their happiness, your own relationship is missing something, regardless of how happy you have been with your partner.

 As time goes on, in your mind, the emotional layers of connectivity in your relationship are less poignant as you fret over your desire to be like your friend.

 Consequently, you work to make this happen by pushing your girlfriend to go to the beach with you.